Join us in our journey

-21 Day Racial Equity and Social Justice Challenge
+21 Day Racial Equity and Social Justice Challenge: July 2020

-YWCA Richmond is proud to join YWCA South Hampton Roads and YWCA Central Virginia to launch the 21 Day Racial Equity and Social Justice Challenge across the Commonwealth on July 1, 2020.
+YWCA Richmond was proud to join YWCA South Hampton Roads and YWCA Central Virginia to launch the 21 Day Racial Equity and Social Justice Challenge across the Commonwealth on July 1, 2020.

 For 21 days, participants will receive a daily email to examine the history of systemic inequities in America and how it impacts communities of color today in order to help foster awareness, understanding, and collective action toward the elimination of racism.
 Daily activities include: